-A term and acronym used to distinguish musical tunings calculated by ratios of large numbers, from those with small-integer terms and/or an audible property of containing many very consonant intervals.
-The latter is a special case of RI called "just intonation" or JI, whereas RI is the more general category of tunings which includes all JI tunings.
+A term and acronym used to describe musical tunings calculated by ratios of integers.
+RI is generally specifically reserved for tunings whose ratios have large numbers, to distinguish these types of tunings from those with small-integer terms and/or an audible property of containing many very concordant intervals.
+The latter is a special case of RI subsets called "just intonation" or JI, whereas RI is the more general category of tunings which includes all JI tunings.

-A notorious example of an RI which is not synonymous with JI is the tuning of the Hammond organ, which see.
+A notorious example of an RI which is not synonymous with JI is the original (1935 to 1975) tuning of the Hammond organ.

 The rational-intonation acronym RI is not to be confused with the Sanskrit syllable "ri", which is used in Indian music and music-theory.